 1. Fill in the grid below with your initial ideas.

-Setting Characters

-Setting

-Key events- list them in chronological order.
-Additional information

-2. Look back at the poems and extracts we've read and steal some vocabulary you may want to use in your own story.
+Setting Characters Key events- list them in chronological order.
+Additional information Look back at the poems and extracts we've rea your own story. ad and steal some vocabulary you may want to use in Word bank:

-Word bank:

-3. Plan the events of your story in the boxes below:

-First paragraph: Hook your reader.
+3. Plan the events of your story in the boxes below: First paragraph: Hook your reader.
 Set the scene?
 Begin with action?
 Start with a conversation?

-Second paragraph: Inciting incident (events that build up to the climax)

-Third paragraph: Climax (main event)

-Fourth paragraph: Ending.
+Second paragraph: Inciting incident (events that build up to the climax) Third paragraph: Climax (main event) Fourth paragraph: Ending.
 Cliff hanger?
 Tragedy?
 Happy ending?
 Write it up!

-You should:

-- Use your plan and word bank

-- Use a clear narrative voice

-- Use paragraphs to organise your work and a range of sentence types and punctuation

-- o Aim to spell and write accurately

-- o Include a title for your work

-- Challenge: use alliteration, metaphors, similes, some sensory language and lots of adjectives.
+You should: Use your plan and word bank Use a clear narrative voice Use paragraphs to organise your work and a range of sentence types and punctuation Aim to spell and write accurately Include a title for your work Include a title for your work Challenge: use alliteration, metaphors, similes, some sensory language and lots of adjectives.
 TITLE: